 The Content Tax: Your Total Cost of Content

 As professionals, we produce a lot of content.
 This spans blog posts, user guides, slick sheets, videos, the list goes on.

 Public sector or private, a huge proportion of our communication is in written form.
 In our work, content feels like a finite thing – a deliverable.
 Once done, that’s the end of the story.
 We view the cost of producing it as the total cost.
 We produce content or outsource it to a vendor – the cost is either time or budget.
 And when we’ve finally approved the content, we’re done, right!

 - The Cost of Quality Assurance.
 As individuals and departments, we track content quality every time we create an asset.

 - But for senior leaders, the challenge of quality assurance becomes much more complex.
 And the fallout of poor quality published content is tangible.
 Content helps the online buyer understand our services or information message.

 - And there’s a tax, if it is turgid and non-engaging, it is a waste of time.
 If it has inconsistent brand / product references, it is a liability issue.
 And the more we produce, the more oversight we need, the more costly content becomes.

 Content quality relies upon the skills of the reviewer.
 How capable are they of producing or editing copy with good readability?
-Do they understand company-specific mandates such as brand guidelines, etc?
+Do they understand company-specific mandates such as communication brand guidelines, etc?
 Once published is anyone actively reviewing quality?

-Indeed, because skills can vary widely, how do you know how effective the content will be?
+Indeed, because skills can vary widely, how do you know how effective the communication will be?
 And once you publish, do the assets carry liability and risk?
 Risk around references to old Brand Names, old terms and conditions etc.